 Can I integrate the SeaFET™ with a CTD?

-The SeaFETTM outputs serial data in real-time that can be integrated with any data logger with a free serial port, such as the new SBE 25.
+The SeaFETTM outputs serial data in real-time that can be integrated with any data logger with a free serial port.
+The SeaFETTM can be integrated with an SBE 16plus V2 SeaCAT CTD Recorder or an SBE 19plus V2 SeaCAT Profiler CTD (in moored mode).
 In situations where a free serial port is not available, the SeaFETTM logs time-stamped data internally, that can be matched with CTD data during post processing.

 Will the SeaFET™ work in high latitude regions?